 The CCS is a framework that supports a carousel like the one above.
 Each of the suspended platforms in the animated video replaces the wooden pallets that are currently being used in today’s supply chains.
 These platforms are then encased within a sturdy four-foot cubic box to create individual “modules” that protect contents far better than plastic wrap with the platforms acting as the base to support the suspended modules.
-Each module can be removed from the Carousel to free up space for another module.
+Each module can be removed from the Carousel to free up space for another module to allow deliveries and pickups to be done simultaneously.
 The Carousel itself is a standardized design to ensure it can handle any and all modules but the modules themselves can be custom built to suit any purpose.
 Two Carousels are fitted side-by-side, each within its’ own framework as shown in figures 4 and 5 and the combined system slides into a standard intermodal steel shipping container or trailer.

 Distributed Ledger Technology (Blockchain) is also utilized in the CCS in an advanced version of IBM’s Food Trust initiative that goes beyond food tracking to include digital certificates for each and every worker in the supply chain.
 These certificates uniquely identify the workers so it doesn’t matter if they’re immigrants or in non-registered status, they can be digitally identified with online verification to qualify them for banking, micro loans, health care, education, travel, etc. This identity certification process provides the registration required for the current international banking system to recognize workers individually, allowing them to act on their own behalf and gives them a voice in their own affairs to eliminate their vulnerability.

 When Blockchain is combined with the Internet of Things, the same concept can be applied to the individual cubic modules of the CCS to uniquely identify each module.
 Matching digitally identified workers with digitally identified smallholder farmers or their cooperatives and assigning each farmer or cooperative with as many digitally identified modules as necessary holds the farmer/cooperatives responsible for their own modules.
-Utilizing a Grameen banking methodology (described below) holds individual workers of any status responsible to their cooperative to help support their cooperative when competing with the multinationals and without fear of reprisals.
+Female workers with their own modules are free to have their production measured per module and can be paid directly as individuals or in cooperatives.
+Utilizing a Grameen banking methodology (described below) is an option that holds individual workers of any status responsible to their cooperative to help support their cooperative when competing with the multinationals and without fear of reprisals.

 Online certification programs administered through Blockchain can verify the individual workers, their cooperatives, their products and the payments for those products.
 Supply chain visibility also becomes continuously verifiable to eliminate the current problems of simply estimating time of arrival for shipments anywhere along the value chain.
 This accuracy of delivery times and visibility into what’s in the chain and where it’s at, is becoming an imperative for retailers in e-commerce.